kodexa-ai/kodexa/README.md

 ![Build](https://github.com/kodexa-ai/kodexa/workflows/Python%20Package%20Using%20Anaconda/badge.svg)

-The Kodexa Content Framework framework is designed to allow you to work with a wide range of unstructured and semi-structured content and enables you to work with the Kodexa Platform (https://platform.kodexa.com).
+Kodexa is designed to allow you to work with a wide range of unstructured and semi-structured content and enables you to work with the Kodexa Platform (https://platform.kodexa.com).

 ## Documentation & Examples